Big cats in Ukraine await evacuation

 In January 2024, Wild Animal Rescue took in Amani and Lira, two sister lionesses who were less than a year old.
 They were rescued from a breeding facility where they were kept in a single enclosure with their mother and father.
 Fortunate enough to have been nursed by their mother, they were in relatively good health.

-Natalia took the two sisters and made an agreement with the owner, who had the father vasectomised—ensuring he will no longer breed—and will keep both parents in a sufficient enclosure and provide them good care for the rest of their lives.
+Natalia took the two sisters and made an agreement with the owner to keep the parents (ensuring the male was vasectomised) and provide them good care.

 Rori the lion